LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 the :ref:`events <flag_events>` flag is set to ``allow``.
 Defining complementing categories for this pseudo-object is not supported.

-With some of the backend Prolog compilers that support a module system, it is possible to load (the) Logtalk (compiler/runtime) into a module other than the pseudo-module *user*.
+With some of the :term:`backend Prolog compilers <backend Prolog compiler>` that support a module system, it is possible to load (the) Logtalk (compiler/runtime) into a module other than the pseudo-module *user*.
 In this case, the Logtalk pseudo-object *user* virtually contains all user predicate definitions defined in the module where Logtalk was loaded.

 .. _objects_logtalk: